-Aaron C. Clark, CFA, Principal, Portfolio Manager
+Aaron C. Clark, CFA, Partner, Portfolio Manager Year of Birth: 1969

 Education: Mr. Clark received a Bachelor of Arts degree from Trinity College in Hartford, Connecticut in 1992.
 He is also a Chartered Financial Analyst ("CFA") Charterholder.

 To become a CFA Charterholder, an individual must have four years of qualified investment work experience, become a member of the CFA Institute, pledge to adhere to the CFA Institute Code of Ethics and Standards of Professional Conduct on an annual basis, apply for membership to a local CFA member society, and complete the CFA Program.
 The CFA Program is organized into three levels, each culminating in a sixhour exam.